A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 The end-of-the-world-esque views back towards the island with the lighthouse in the foreground are spectacular.
 Keep an eye out for the remains of World War II shelters used by the lighthouse families during the frequent German wartime bombing raids on the lighthouse nearby too.

-Once you're ready to head back to the village, you can either retrace your steps again, or take the lower path that weaves past the lighthouse and reconnects up with the path again (this is the easier, more popular option).
+Once you're ready to head back to the village, you can either retrace your steps again, or take the lower path that weaves past the lighthouse and reconnects with the path again (this is the easier, more popular option).

-You can hike this trail independently if you wish, alternatively we did our hike with Heini from Visit Mykines
+You can hike this trail independently if you wish, alternatively, we did our hike with Heini from Visit Mykines.

 THE DETAILS